aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### DEPLOYMENT

 Systems with cheap and fast deployment are more useful and effective.
-The **goal** of architecture is to make a system, deployable with a **single action**.
+The goal of architecture is to make a system, deployable with a single action.

 #### OPERATION